g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 categories:
 ---

-> Could I interest you in everything all of the time?<br>
+> Could I interest you in everything, all of the time?<br>
-A little bit of everything all of the time?<br>
+A little bit of everything, all of the time?<br>
-Apathy's a tragedy, and boredom is a crime!<br>
+Apathy's a tragedy - and boredom is a crime!<br>
 Anything and everything all of the time.

 > Mommy let you use her iPad; you were barely two